 In short, while you can use the same processes for outreach, regardless of your desired audience, your speaking style between the two groups will differ.
 Surprise, surprise, right?

 Another not so shocking tip for speaking for students is to make it funny!
-According to the National Education Association‘s article “Using Humor in the Classroom,” “When teachers share a laugh or a smile with students, they help students feel more comfortable and open to learning.
-Using humor brings enthusiasm, positive feelings, and optimism to the classroom.”
+According to Edutopia’s article “Using Humor in the Classroom” “humor reduces stress and tension… improves retention of information, and promotes creative understanding.
+But most of all, it brings a sense of pleasure and appreciation and creates a common, positive emotional experience”.
 The same is true for special presentations to students, like yours.

 However, if humor isn’t one of your strong suits, there are many other ways to keep kids engaged.
 If you haven’t spoken for children before or need a few reminders, take a minute to scan “20 Ways to Keep Your Students’ Attention” by Rachel Lynette.
 An educator herself, Lynette is a great resource not only when it comes to keeping kids engaged but also for insight into teachers’ challenges in lower level education.
 Check out her blog to learn more.

 Lastly, for additional inspiration for speaking in schools, take a look at youth speakers Josh Shipp, David Edward Garcia, and Fabian Ramirez.
 All three are highly rated and serve as perfect examples for using humor in delivering powerful messages to young audiences.